cm-jones/cm-jones/README.md

 - My academic background is in physics and math.
 As a result, I've always loved the theoretical side of computer science.
 - I'm keenly interested in the intersection between finance and technology.
 I believe finance is where technology finds its maximum utility.

-Please don't hesitate to contact me at codymjones@pm.me or connect with me on [LinkedIn](https://linkedin.com/in/cm-jones) with opportunities to collaborate.
+Please don't hesitate to contact me at codymjones@pm.me or connect with me on [LinkedIn](https://linkedin.com/in/cm-jones) for opportunities to collaborate.

 ![](https://raw.githubusercontent.com/cm-jones/github-stats/master/generated/languages.svg#gh-dark-mode-only)
 ![](https://raw.githubusercontent.com/cm-jones/github-stats/master/generated/languages.svg#gh-light-mode-only)